 You may know that ARIN assists many organizations in obtaining Internet number resources, including IPv6, IPv4, and ASNs.
 Over the years, policies and procedures have changed.
 These changes have influenced the way you would request an ASN from ARIN.

-ASN: The Basics
+ASN: Back to Basics

+Let’s start from the beginning.
 ASN stands for Autonomous System Number.
 It is a number that is used to define a group of routing prefixes that maintains a unique routing policy that differs from the routing policies of network border peers.
 ISPs use ASNs to control routing within their networks and to exchange routing information with other ISPs.
 AS numbers (along with BGP) help routers and networks to identify where information comes from and where it should go outside a particular ISP’s network.
 A public ASN is needed for an autonomous system to exchange routing information with two or more autonomous systems on the public Internet.

 2-byte to 4-byte ASNs

 There are two types of ASNs: 2-byte and 4-byte.
 Similar to the case with IPv4 and IPv6 addresses, 4-byte ASNs were developed to meet the growing needs of a rapidly expanding Internet.

 As outlined in our 2016 blog “Simplifying ASN Requests”, we provided a great deal of background on the changes that have occurred over the years with regard to ASNs.
 Included in these changes were the exhaustion of the global 2-byte ASN pool, information on the global 4-byte ASN pool, and that all Regional Internet Registries (RIRs) would be issuing from an undistinguished pool of ASNs; meaning no more differentiation between 2-byte and 4-byte ASNs.
 We also outlined how IPv4 policies helped to shape the changes in the ASN review process.